Chocolate Chip Pudding Cookies

 Notes

-This recipe multiplies beautifully.
-Originally published as a doubled recipe with ½ whole wheat flour.
-(To make the original recipe, double all ingredients and swap in 2 ¼ cups of whole wheat flour for half of the all-purpose flour listed.)
-Recipe notes have been updated and ingredient amounts were reduced to eliminate confusion with the large batch recipe.
+This recipe was originally published as a doubled recipe with half whole wheat flour.
+To make the original recipe, double all ingredients and swap in cups of whole wheat flour for half the all-purpose flour listed.

 Nutrition